MatthewMarksIT/QA_rubric/README.md

 **Task ID:** 10482
 **Issue Type:** Significant – Factual Inaccuracy

 > The explanation incorrectly states that the article supports the claim.
 In this case, the source explicitly contradicts it.
 Please re-review the source before labeling and ensure your explanation reflects the evidence.
 See Guideline Section 2.3 for supported vs. unsupported claims.
+Score:

 ---

 **Task ID:** 10491
 **Issue Type:** Minor – Formatting

 > Your labels are correct, but the explanation format does not follow the template (missing bullet points).
 Please use the standard explanation structure going forward.
+Score: 6

 ---

 **Task ID:** 10503
 **Positive Reinforcement Example**

-> Great job on this task — your explanations were clear, concise, and well-grounded in the source.
+> Great job on this task!
+Your explanations were clear, concise, and well-grounded in the source.
 This is exactly the level of detail we’re looking for.
+No Issues.
+Score: 7

 ---